Grigory Potemkin: Personality and reputation

 Potemkin "exuded both menace and welcome"; he was arrogant, demanding of his courtiers, and very changeable in his moods, but also fascinating, warm, and kind.
 It was generally agreed among his female companions that he was "amply endowed with 'sex appeal'".

 Louis Philippe, comte de Ségur described him as "colossal like Russia", "an inconceivable mixture of grandeur and pettiness, laziness and activity, bravery and timidity, ambition and insouciance".
 The internal contrast was evident throughout his life: he frequented both church and numerous orgies, for example.
 In Ségur's view, onlookers had a tendency to unjustly attribute to Catherine alone the successes of the period and to Potemkin the failures.
 An eccentric workaholic, Potemkin was vain and a great lover of jewelry (a taste he did not always remember to pay for), but he disliked sycophancy and was sensitive about his appearance, particularly his lost eye.
 He only agreed to have portraits made of him twice, in 1784 and again in 1791, both times by Johann Baptist von Lampi and from an angle which disguised his injury.
 Potemkin was often noted for his uncouth behavior, most notably his unscrupulous sexual liaisons and biting his nails.
 Potemkin's nail-biting was so persistent that it was frequently noticed by courtiers and guests, and resulted in hangnail.

 It is possible that Potemkin was affected by bipolar disorder.
-His highs and lows, his material and sexual excesses, his impulsive whims, his energy and lethargy, and his depressive spells speak to some kind of bipolar disorder.
-In a time that was not aware of mental illness, Potemkin (and, it must be said, the people in his life such as Catherine) suffered from this lack of understanding.
+His highs and lows, his inability to follow through on his ideas, his material and sexual excesses, his impulsive whims, his energy and lethargy, and his depressive spells suggest some kind of bipolar disorder.
+In a time that was not aware of mental illness, Potemkin, and the people in his life such as Catherine, suffered from this lack of understanding.